 A device containing a rupture disc and rupture disc holder that ruptures when the static differential pressure between the upstream and downstream side of the disc reaches a predetermined value.

 The structure that clamps a rupture disc into position.
 Types of rupture disc holders include bolted type, screw type, union type, pretorqueable, double-disc assembly and viscous tee.
 Explore Fike’s rupture disc holders.

-Specifically designed to meet the stringent sanitary and hygienic requirements found in the biotech, pharmaceutical and food and beverage industries, and within ASME, CE and 3-A standards.
+Specifically designed to meet the stringent hygienic requirements found in the biotech, pharmaceutical and food and beverage industries, and within ASME, CE and 3-A standards.

 Rupture Disc Features and Variables Questions